MinhThieu145/elephantype/docs/DATA_CAPTURE_SYSTEM.md

 4. The system calculates performance metrics based on the collected data
 5. The data is saved to localStorage and can be exported as JSON for further analysis

+### Keystroke Capture Timing

+The timing of keystroke capture is critical for accurate data collection:

+1. Keystrokes are captured BEFORE processing the input change to ensure the current position is correct
+2. For each keystroke, we determine the expected key based on the text prompt and current position
+3. A bounds check ensures we don't try to access characters beyond the text prompt length
+4. The system records whether each keystroke was correct by comparing the actual key with the expected key
+5. Inter-key delays are calculated based on timestamps of consecutive keystrokes

+This approach ensures that all keystrokes are accurately captured and correctly analyzed, leading to reliable performance metrics.

 ## Privacy Considerations

 The data capture system stores all data locally in the user's browser using localStorage.
 No data is transmitted to any server unless the user explicitly exports and shares it.
 Users can delete their data at any time by clearing their browser's localStorage.